spike1292/rxjs-typescript-training/readme.md

 The last step will be to write a number of unit tests for the code you have written.
 A common way to test RxJS observables is a via the `rxjs-marbles` library.
 This lets you easily re-create complex observable streams in tests while allowing you to control the timing.
 You can read about how to use [rxjs-marbles](https://github.com/cartant/rxjs-marbles)

 Create an `index.spec.ts` file, and write a test that verifies that the `counterState$` observable emits a value when `next` is called on `programmaticCommandSubject`.
-You can run the test suite by running `yarn test`.
+You can run the test suite by running `npm test`.